MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 ### Why use Power Apps CLI for portals development?

 With portals support for Power Apps CLI, you can now use offline-like capability for portals customization by making changes to the portals content.
-And once all customizations or changes are saved, upload them to the portal.
+Once all customizations or changes are saved, upload them to the portal.
 When you download portals content using Power Apps CLI, the content is structured in JSON and HTML formats making it easy to customize, enabling a pro-development experience.

-Here's a list of features and capabilities that portals benefits from with the support for Power Apps CLI:
+Here's a list of features and capabilities that benefit portals with the support for Power Apps CLI:

 #### Ease of use

--   Support for download/upload of portal data to/from local file system.
+-   Support for download/upload of portal data to/from the local file system

--   Build on existing Power Apps CLI tool.
+-   Build on existing Power Apps CLI tool

-#### Lifecycle Management (ALM)
+#### Application lifecycle management (ALM)

--   Track changes to portal configuration within an org.
+-   Track changes to portal configuration within an organization

--   Move configuration files across organizations, or tenants.
+-   Move configuration files across organizations or tenants

 #### Pro-dev and enterprise support

--   Helps integrate seamlessly with any source control tools, such as “git”.
+-   Helps integrate seamlessly with any source control tools, such as “git”

--   Easily setup CI/CD pipelines.
+-   Easily setup CI/CD pipelines

 ## Prerequisites